Cafe Stories Vol. 1

 Owner, Seo Sanghyuk

 "I'm very happy that Haenghwatang, which was once a deserted space, can extend its life.
-But what I find most interesting is that the space seems to save all the beautiful memories from the past.
+But what I find most interesting is that this space has the special ability to preserve all the beautiful memories from the past from one generation to another.
 Local residents whom I happened to meet on the street still remember the old Haenghwatang.

 Haenghwatang has preserved its historic structure, allowing visitors to enjoy the original roof structure that creates a unique atmosphere in a warm orange hue, providing a break from everyday life.